OscarYan0104yy/PHP-2550-Project-1/README.md

 The project is an exploratory data analysis of the data driven by the research goals of the a study.

-The study is about examine the association between smoking during pregnancy (SDP) and environmental tobacco smoke (ETS) exposure and self-regulation, externalizing behavior, and substance use.
+<br>The study is about examine the association between smoking during pregnancy (SDP) and environmental tobacco smoke (ETS) exposure and self-regulation, externalizing behavior, and substance use.

 It has three main aims: